abdulghani/blissful-ignorance/notes.md

 describing that thoughts itself can be recognized as mortal

 so infinity as the constant pull between paradox as a recursion can be recognized as mortal

-this in itself gave births to mysteries as the unknowable horizon-abstract pulling away itself from certainty to possibility in abstract dimension uncovering unbounded abstract horizon of grounded and mystery-arbitrary